 Q: What are the best laptops for video editing under $800?

-What specs should a laptop have for video editing under $800?
+What specs do I need in a laptop for video editing under $800?

-What is the best processor for video editing on a laptop under $800?
+What is the minimum processor requirement for video editing on a laptop under $800?

-How much storage is required for video editing on a laptop under $800?
+What storage capacity is recommended for video editing on a laptop under $800?

 1 Best Laptops for Video Editing Under $800